-2.5.1 Flexible hose is a short length of metallic or non-metallic hose normally with prefabricated end fittings ready for installation.
+2.5.1 Flexible hose assembly is a short length of metallic or non-metallic hose normally with prefabricated end fittings ready for installation.
+Flexible hose assemblies for essential services or containing either flammable or toxic media shall not exceed 1,5 m in length.